United for the Victory of Serbia

-The coalition was preceded by the Alliance for Serbia and United Opposition of Serbia (UOPS), both of which had existed between 2018 and January 2021.
+The alliance was preceded by the Alliance for Serbia and United Opposition of Serbia (UOPS) coalitions, both of which had existed between 2018 and January 2021.
 Coalition parties temporarily suspended their cooperation after the dissolution of UOPS, although they resumed cooperation around June 2021.
-The coalition was officially renewed in November 2021 and formalised in February 2022, under the name United Serbia to prepare for the 2022 general election.
-The coalition nominated Zdravko Ponoš as their presidential candidate, Marinika Tepić as the head of their national parliamentary list, and Vladeta Janković as the candidate for mayor of Belgrade.
+The coalition was officially renewed in November 2021 and formalised in February 2022, under the name United Serbia to prepare for the 2022 general elections.
+The alliance nominated Zdravko Ponoš as their presidential candidate, Marinika Tepić as the head of their national parliamentary list, and Vladeta Janković as the candidate for mayor of Belgrade.

-The coalition was mainly composed of the Party of Freedom and Justice, People's Party, Democratic Party, Movement of Free Citizens, and minor parties and movements.
-It campaigned under "United for the Victory of Serbia" (UZPS) banner during the campaign period.
-Ponoš placed second behind incumbent president Aleksandar Vučić, while the coalition won 38 seats in the National Assembly and 26 seats in the City Assembly of Belgrade.
-Following the elections, the coalition was faced with a series of conflicts, which ultimately led to its dissolution.
+UZPS was composed of the Party of Freedom and Justice, People's Party, Democratic Party, Movement of Free Citizens, and minor parties and movements.
+It campaigned under the "United for the Victory of Serbia" (UZPS) banner during the campaign period.
+Ponoš placed second behind incumbent president Aleksandar Vučić, while the alliance won 38 seats in the National Assembly and 26 seats in the City Assembly of Belgrade.
+Following the elections, the alliance was faced with a series of conflicts, which ultimately led to its dissolution.
 SSP, PSG, Movement for Reversal, and USS Sloga continued their cooperation after the election by forming the Ujedinjeni parliamentary group in the National Assembly and City Assembly of Belgrade.

 History

 Background

 Shortly before the beginning of the protests in 2018, the Alliance for Serbia (SzS) was formed, as an initiative of Dragan Đilas.
-It was a major opposition alliance, that played a key role in Serbian politics until its dissolution in 2020.
+It was a major opposition coalition, that played a key role in Serbian politics until its dissolution in 2020.
 The coalition boycotted the 2020 parliamentary election, claiming that "there were no conditions for free and fair elections".
 Most of the parties decided to continue their cooperation, which led to the formation of the United Opposition of Serbia (UOPS) in August 2020.
 It remained unstable and was challenged with inter-party problems, which led to its dissolution that took place between December 2020 and January 2021.
 It then split into two blocs, one that was gathered around the Party of Freedom and Justice (SSP), and the other bloc gathered around the People's Party (Narodna).

 Formation

 Around June 2021, the parties resumed their cooperation.
-In October, it was revealed to the public that SSP would begin the formation of another coalition for the 2022 general election.
+In October, it was revealed to the public that SSP would begin the formation of another alliance for the 2022 general election.
 Talks were held in November, after which it was revealed that the parties reached an agreement on 23 November.
 It was also revealed that Marinika Tepić would head the parliamentary list.
 During the talks, Zdravko Ponoš stated that he would run for the presidency if "opposition parties unite themselves", and in January 2022, he was proposed by SSP as joint presidential candidate.
-Other members of the coalition confirmed their support during the following days.
+Other members of the alliance confirmed their support during the following days.
 Vladeta Janković, an independent nominated by Narodna, was also chosen as their ballot carrier for the Belgrade City Assembly election.
-The coalition was formalised on 2 February.
+The alliance was formalised on 2 February.